-It is possible you may have heard about Bitcoin mining having negative environmental impacts such as excessive emissions, water use and e-waste.
-It’s important that as a reader you know that such claims have now been systematically debunked, both in and firsthand evidence to the contrary, and in numerous peer reviewed publications including Sai and Vranken, 2023.
+It is possible you may have heard about Bitcoin mining having negative environmental impacts such as excessive emissions, water use and e-waste “per transaction”.
+It’s important that as a reader you know that such claims have now been substantially debunked, both in and firsthand evidence to the contrary, and in numerous peer reviewed publications including Sai and Vranken, 2023.
+The studies and data debunking these claims are examined at length in our earlier piece “Is Bitcoin good or bad for the environment?“

 1. Remove bottlenecks to getting more renewable energy onto the Grid